askery/automl-list/README.md

 # AutoML list
 A list of open-source and commercial Automated Machine Learning (autoML) tools, such as libraries and systems.

-Startup or tech giants AutoML tools appear in a separated list (Companies Tools).
-If they offer open-source tools, they can appear in both lists.
+Startup or tech giants AutoML tools appear in a separated list (Companies Tools, see below).
+If they offer open-source tools, they appear in both lists.

 # Python
 |Name                  |Language| License*    | AutoML Tasks          | Short Description | Source |